kogakure/website-gatsby-stefanimhoff.de/content/posts/2021/boring-phone/index.md

 I’ve seen people moving the apps to another screen or a folder labeled “Addict” (Joe Rogan), or switch the display to grey instead of colors and tried out all these tricks.

-It helped a lot when Apple introduced the app screen for iPhone.
-This allowed me to remove addicting apps from the home screens, but unfortunately, they introduced at the same time these _clever_ folders that automatically cluster apps by topic together and show the three most-used apps per topic bigger.
-This is not helpful to reduce addiction, because the most used apps are likely always in the _click me easy_ section.
+It helped a lot when Apple introduced the app drawer for iPhone.
+This allowed me to remove addicting apps from the home screen.
+But unfortunately, they introduced at the same time these _clever_ folders that automatically cluster apps by topic together and show the three most-used apps per topic bigger.
+This is not helpful to reduce addiction, because the most used apps are likely always directly clickable.

 ## Bye, Native Apps, Hello Browser